-Overall company materiality £2.6 million (2020: £2.6 million).
+Overall company materiality £2.6 million (2021: £2.6 million).
 How we determined it Based on 1% of total assets.
-Rationale for benchmark applied The entity functions to service group financing requirements, with total assets therefore an appropriate benchmark.
+Rationale for benchmark applied The entity is consistently near break even and functions to service group financing requirements, with total assets therefore an appropriate benchmark.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% of overall materiality, amounting to £2.0 million for the company financial statements.
+Our performance materiality was 75% (2021: 75%) of overall materiality, amounting to £2.0 million (2021: £2.0 million) for the company financial statements.